Just because Microsoft Game Stack exists doesn't mean you'll see Xbox Game Studios branching out to other consoles.

 Xbox head Phil Spencer said he isn’t considering the use of Microsoft Game Stack to release first-party titles like Halo on other platforms.
 According to Spencer, consoles including the PS5 and Switch wouldn’t offer the full “Xbox experience” that gamers expect from the brand.

-Microsoft Game Stack was announced earlier in the year, a “device agnostic” service that has the ability to bring full Xbox Live support to platforms beyond Xbox and Windows PC.
+Microsoft Game Stack was announced earlier in the year, a “device agnostic” offering that has the ability to bring services like Xbox Live support to platforms beyond Xbox and Windows PC.
 Though we’ve seen it in play — at least in part — on Xbox Game Studios titles published to the Nintendo Switch, Spencer says that support doesn’t equate to “the full Xbox experience”.

 “We have done some work on the Switch with Ori [and the Blind Forest: Definitive Edition] and Cuphead… and Minecraft’s obviously there,” acknowledged Spencer, speaking with Stevivor at X019 in London.
 “But I’d say our strategy is really to think about the full Xbox experience; we want that full Xbox experience to be amazing.”